Finished 4 of 8 @ 7/1

 Paul Quigley's US Racing Preview

-Remember if any Stateside tracks or races are not covered by Sky Sports Racing, you can watch all of them on the Attheraces.com Player.
+Remember if any Stateside tracks or races are not covered by Sky Sports Racing, you can watch all of them on The Attheraces.com Player.
 That’s for free.

 No exotics